utdata/chj-workbench-lesson/hands-on.md

 <img src="img/import.png" width="300">

 OK, that process was cooler than it looked.
 This data is stored in Github, a popular code-sharing platform for developers.
-Most data journalists use Github to share their work, which means you can stand upon the shoulders of giants.
+Many data journalists use Github to share their work, which means you can stand upon the shoulders of giants.
 If you find a CSV file on Github, you can add `?raw=true` to the end of the URL to import the data into Workbench (and other data science tools).

 - Name your tab **Import**.
 (I recommend you keep your tab names short.
 You can end up with a lot of them.)